X-Y-Zhou/VAE-CME/README.md

 # VAE-CME

 This repository deposits the Julia codes and data associated with the effeciency test presented in:
-**An efficient approach for modeling Non-Markovian gene expression dynamics with Variational Autoencoders.**
+**Efficient solver of chemical master equation for stochastic biochemical kinetics: a variational autoencoder approach.**

 **File descriptions:**
-- "Fig2b" and "Fig3b" includes the training data, training results and parameters trained by VAE of four models, which are Birth Death model, Bursty model, Telegraph model and Oscillation model.
+- "Fig3def" and "Fig4b" includes the training data, training results and parameters trained by VAE of four models, which are Birth Death model, Bursty model, Telegraph model and Oscillation model.
-- "Fig5b" describes how VAE predicts distributions for reaction network with different delay mechanism, different kinetic parameters and different topology.
+- "Fig5bcd_Fig6b" describes how VAE predicts distributions for reaction systems with different delay mechanism, different kinetic parameters and different topology.

 **Requirements:**